matchRos/simulation_multirobots/README.md

 ```
 roslaunch simu multi_demo_task_control.launch
 ```
-3.In the package there is a suitable object(rectcirc2) for grasping and add it to the path in Gazebo.
+3.In the package there is a object(rectcirc2) for grasping and add it to the path in Gazebo.

 4.We could grasp the object by publishing the following topic:
 ```